Georges Gratiant: Youth and early activism

 Georges Gratiant was born on 6 January, 1907 in the commune of Saint-Esprit in Martinique, part of a well-to-do family.
-After his secondary education at the Lycée Schœlcher where he obtained his baccalaureate, Georges Gratiant studied law in France.
+After his secondary education at the Lycée Schœlcher where he obtained his baccalaureate, Gratiant studied law in France.
 He obtained a law degree and was admitted to the bar in Fort-de-France as a lawyer.
 Sensitive to the poverty of his fellow Martinicians, Marxist ideas appealed to him; he became a communist activist.

 He founded the "Common Front" group in the early 1930s with René Ménil, Victor Lamon and Thélus Léro.
 In 1936, they merged with the "Jean Jaurès" group, then formed the Région Communiste de la Martinique in 1938.

-1941-1943: Georges Gratiant participates with René Ménil, Aristide Maugée, Aimé and Suzanne Césaire in editing the journal Tropiques, which worked “To affirm the uniqueness of the culture of the Caribbean and its African roots” and “to say no to the shadows”.
-The arrival of a large contingent from France to enforce the Vichy regime made the subordination of the new department clear; and its Chief of Information Services for Martinique, Lt de Vaisseau Bayle, also took a dim view of the journal, inderdicting it as “a revolutionary review that is racial and sectarian”.
+From 1941 to 1943 Gratiant participated with René Ménil, Aristide Maugée, Aimé and Suzanne Césaire in editing the journal Tropiques, which worked “To affirm the uniqueness of the culture of the Caribbean and its African roots” and “to say no to the shadows”.
+The arrival of a large contingent from France to enforce the Vichy regime made the subordination of the new department clear; and its Chief of Information Services for Martinique, Lt de Vaisseau Bayle, also took a dim view of the journal, interdicting it as “a revolutionary review that is racial and sectarian”.
 This was their response: